Konstantinos Karatheodoris: Biography

+Karatheodoris was the son of Stephanos Karatheodoris.

 In his youth, he studied Engineering in Europe.
 He became manager of the Ottoman railways, and then a member of the Supreme Council of the Ottoman Empire.
 He had also worked in Samos on the construction of the road connecting Vathy, Karlovasi, Marathokampos, Platanos, Pirgos and the capital, under Prince Miltiadis Aristarchis.

 When he became Prince of Samos, he tried to reconcile the parties and bring peace to the island.
 He did not succeed.
 He made the same mistakes as everyone else before him, in that he championed the winning political party.

 The Government under Themistoklis Sophoulis signed a contract with the Bank of Athens for the establishment of a Samian Bank.
-The opposite party did not want that and protested to the Ottoman government with the excuse that the establishment of a Samian bank was not a wise thing to do..
+The opposite party did not want that and protested to the Ottoman government with the excuse that the establishment of a Samian bank was not a wise thing to do.
 The Sultan, annoyed by this, agreed to veto the decision.
 He illegally ordered the Principal to not validate the contract.
 Karatheodoris signed it against his wishes however.
 As a result, he was dismissed.